Drugged Out Daily Grind

 percentage of people on the job that use illicit drugs while at work

 According to our survey, nearly 7 in 10 Americans have used drugs while they were at work—a surprisingly high proportion.
-According to experts, this type of substance use on the job can take a major toll on workplace health, safety, and productivity due to factors such as injuries and accidents, an increase in illness, absenteeism, and low morale.
+This type of substance use on the job can take a major toll on workplace health, safety, and productivity due to factors such as injuries and accidents, an increase in illness, absenteeism, and low morale.

 On an individual basis, drug use at work may stem from a variety of factors: the stresses of a position, the dislike of a job, sheer boredom, or simply a need or desire to take drugs immediately rather than waiting for later.
 Some may simply take drugs to stay awake during an exhausting day.